umarabdullah-991/Simple-Calculator/README.md

 # Simple Calculator

-This project is a simple calculator built using HTML, CSS, and JavaScript.
+This project is a [Simple Calculator](https://simple-calculaterr.netlify.app/) built using HTML, CSS, and JavaScript.
 The calculator provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The user interface is designed with a modern aesthetic, using the Orbitron font and a color scheme that is both visually appealing and functional.

 ## Features